amulyavarshney/AI-Enhanced-Attendance-Operations-Platform/README.md

 This platform provides a complete solution for managing employee attendance with intelligent insights.
 It combines a robust backend API with a modern frontend interface to offer an intuitive attendance tracking experience enhanced by AI-powered analytics.

+For detailed technical information, please refer to the [comprehensive documentation](DOCUMENTATION.md).

 ## Key Features

 - 📱 **Complete Attendance Management**: Track employee check-ins, check-outs, and attendance statuses